magao-x/handbook/compute/computer_setup/computer_setup.rst

 Once the hardware has been connected up, setup proceeds as follows.

 **Important note about reinstalls vs. fresh installs:** At this point in the project, we are unlikely to have a completely fresh set of hardware and drives to set up.
-The below instructions were written under that assumption, so take care not to perform destructive actions like repartitioning on drives with data you want to keep.
+The below instructions were written under the assumption of a fresh install, so take care not to perform destructive actions like repartitioning on drives with data you want to **keep**.
 See :ref:`migration` for examples of what those data might be.

 BIOS
 ----